wfraser/fuse-mt/README.md

 * Dispatch system calls on multiple threads, so that e.g. I/O doesn't block directory listing.
 * Translate inodes into paths, to simplify filesystem implementation.

+It includes a sample filesystem that uses the crate to pass all system calls through to another filesystem at any arbitrary path.

 This is a work-in-progress.
 I'm going to get the inode/path translation working first, then make it multithreaded.

 Some random notes on the implementation: